Wars of the Roses in the North East 1460-1485

 Richard Neville, Earl of Warwick ‘the Kingmaker’ is killed fighting Edward IV at the Battle of Barnet near London.
 On May 7th, Margaret is captured at the Battle of Tewkesbury in which her only son Edward, recently married to Warwick’s daughter is killed.
 Two weeks later the deposed King Henry VI dies during his imprisonment in the Tower of London.
 Margaret was later ransomed by her cousin King Louis of France and lived the rest of her days in exile in France.

-In the Spring of 1472 after special dispensation from the Pope, Richard Duke of Gloucester, the younger brother of King Edward IV married Anne Neville the daughter of the Earl of Warwick and husband of the late Edward, Prince of Wales.
-Their matrimonial home is Middleham Castle Wensleydale in northern Yorkshire.
+In the Spring of 1472 after special dispensation from the Pope, Richard Duke of Gloucester, the younger brother of King Edward IV married the Raby Castle-born Anne Neville, the daughter of the Earl of Warwick and husband of the late Edward, Prince of Wales.
+Their matrimonial home is Middleham Castle, Wensleydale, in northern Yorkshire.
 The marriage to Anne brings with it extraordinary wealth.

 1477 – Richard gains Barnard Castle